Akuli/porcupine/dev-doc/tests.md

 But if your test adds something to the menubar at the top of the editor, it will stay there until the end of the test session, because there is no cleanup code for menu items.
-This is fine, because having some extra items in the menubar is unlikely to confuse other tests or Porcupine developers.
+So far this has been fine, because most tests don't use the menubar, and having some extra items in the menubar is unlikely to confuse other tests or Porcupine developers.